 Traders should also be aware of any API limitations, including rate limits (number of times you can call an API per time period), and the potential for downtime, which could have a significant effect on trading results.

 To conclude, it is crucial that you keep your API Key and API Key Secret pair as safe as you would keep your passwords, seed phrases, or 2FA backup codes.
-If one were to use their API keys on Aluna Social and other 3rd party platforms such as crypto API trading platforms, make sure you are comfortable with the security practices in place by the platform, or simply use read-only keys in order to avoid any of the risks stated above.
+If one were to use their API keys on 3rd party platforms such as crypto API trading platforms, make sure you are comfortable with the security practices in place by the platform, or simply use read-only keys in order to avoid any of the risks stated above.